cmars/layer-lets-encrypt/README.md

 # Developing a Charm with this layer

+## Single certificate

+Follow these steps if you only need a single certificate set via the charm config options.

 Include `layer:lets-encrypt` in your web application charm and set the `fqdn` config option to automatically obtain a TLS certificate from Let's Encrypt.

 Once the application is registered with Let's Encrypt, the reactive state